Blending

 }

-Running your application will now probably look a bit like this:
+Running the application will now look a bit like this:

 This happens because OpenGL by default does not know what to do with alpha values, nor when to discard them.
 We have to manually do this ourselves.
 Luckily this is quite easy thanks to the use of shaders.
 GLSL gives us the discard

 command that (once called) ensures the fragment will not be further processed and thus not end up into the color buffer.
-Thanks to this command we can check in the fragment shader whether a fragment shader gets an alpha value below a certain threshold and if so, discard the fragment as if it had never been processed:
+Thanks to this command we can check whether a fragment has an alpha value below a certain threshold and if so, discard the fragment as if it had never been processed:

 #version 330 core